genderkit/genderkit/_articles/penectomy.md

 ### What should I be aware of?

 A penectomy completely destroys the penis.
-After a penectomy has been carried out, there is no penile skin available for [vaginoplasty]({% link _articles/vaginoplasty.md %}), and a vaginoplasty will require using less common techniques such as sigmoid vaginoplasy that increase risks and reduce the quality of the result.
+After a penectomy has been carried out, there is no penile skin available for [vaginoplasty]({% link _articles/vaginoplasty.md %}), and a vaginoplasty will require using less common techniques such as sigmoid vaginoplasty that increase risks and reduce the quality of the result.

 ### How do I get a penectomy?